JGCRI/gcamrpt/README.md

 functions that produce the output.

 ## Usage
-There are two main user-visible functions in the `iamrpt` package.
+There are two main user-visible functions in the `gcamrpt` package.
 The first is the `listVariables` function.
 This function returns a list of the variables the system knows how to produce, which can be helpful in putting together your control files.